orlagh-sweeney/the-big-review/README.md

     - The homepage has a search bar where users can type a word to find a movie.
     - The API processes the request and returns the relevant movie results.
     - The user is brought to the search results page.
-2. As a site user I can view a paginated list of movie results so that I can easily select a movie to view.

-3. As a site user I can click on a movie so that I can see information about the movie.
+2. As a site user I can click on a movie so that I can see information about the movie.
     - Each movie has a button that brings the user to the movie detail page.
     - The correct movie data loads.
-4. As a site user I can register an account so that I can leave reviews and like reviews.
+3. As a site user I can register an account so that I can leave reviews and like reviews.
     - The register page allows the user to create an account.
     - The user must submit a unique username and/or email.
     - They must confirm their password.
     - Once registered, the user has access to all CRUD functionality.
-5. As a site user I can login so that I can leave new reviews and edit reviews.
+4. As a site user I can login so that I can leave new reviews and edit reviews.
     - Unauthenticated users can access the login page via the navigation menu.
     - If an unathenticated user tries to click the 'leave a review' button on the movie_detail page, they are shown a warning that they need to login.
     - The user can use their username/email to login into the website via the login page.
-6. As a site user I can read reviews so that I can see what people think of the movie.
+5. As a site user I can read reviews so that I can see what people think of the movie.
     - All site visitors can read existing movie reviews.
-7. As a site user I can create a new review so that I can be involved in the community.
+6. As a site user I can create a new review so that I can be involved in the community.
     - If authenticated, the user can access the add_review page via the 'leave a review' button.
     - The user can fill in the movie review form.
     - After submitting they are redirected back to the relevant movie_detail page and shown a notfication that their review has been successful.
-8. As a site user I can edit my reviews so that my reviews are accurate and up-to-date.
+7. As a site user I can edit my reviews so that my reviews are accurate and up-to-date.
     - If authenticated and if the user is the review author, an 'edit review' button is visible on their review.
     - The user is brought to the edit_review page which is populated with their review data.
     - The user can update the form to edit the review.
     - After submitting they are redirected back to the relevant movie_detail page and shown a notfication that their review has been updated.
-9. As a site user I can delete a review so that I can only show reviews that I want.
+8. As a site user I can delete a review so that I can only show reviews that I want.
     - If authenticated and if the user is the review author, a 'delete review' button is visible on their review.
     - The user is brought to the delete_review page and asked to confirm if they want to delete the review.
     - After deleting they are redirected back to the relevant movie_detail page and shown a notfication that their review has been deleted.
-10. As a site user I can like or unlike reviews so that I can show my support for their opinion.
+9. As a site user I can like or unlike reviews so that I can show my support for their opinion.
     - If authenticated, users can click the like button on movie reviews.
     - The number of likes is shown beside the like button.
     - The user can also unlike by clicking the like button again.
-11. As a site user I can see a list of new movies so that I can discover new movies to watch.
-12. As a site user I can see a list of the top 10 rated movies so that I can discover good movies to watch.
-13. As a site user I can create and update my public profile so that I can share my interest and track my activity.
-14. As a site user I can filter search results by genre so that I can narrow down my search

 ### Code Validation
 ### Feature Testing